Wednesday, December 11, 2024

 Wasabi said she had to fight against that racism and hatred, and you can feel it in her music.
 She tackles topics including food sovereignty, systemic violence, healing and language revitalization.

 Iñupiaq, Koyukon and Paiute musician Wasabi is about to release her first album, “Alaskamiuŋuruŋa.”
 It means I’m from Alaska in Iñupiaq.
-Photo courtesy of Wasabi.
+Photo by Chris Savessuk and courtesy of Wasabi.

 “I grew up speaking and hearing the Iñupiaq language from my Aaka (Iñupiaq for grandmother) and my hometown Point Lay, or Kali,” she said.
 “When the movie ‘Eight Mile’ came out and we got to see it in the village, me and my friends thought it was so cool and were like, ‘You could do that with poetry?’
 We would start meeting up and have these songs that we would select to play and would just freestyle together in a circle outside.”